 The good news is, the next announced sketchcrawl is October 16th.
-I may organize one around Salem, MA.
-It could be cool.
+(See my notes from my July 2009 sketchcrawl.)

 Right now, I’m on the fence.
 The email I rec’d from SketchCrawl.com was very different from the fun, wide-open, no-rules announcements of the past.

 First, there was this message from that site:

 – A key thing, help us spread the word!

 If you are reading this, we are sure you have a number of friends that might be interested in this as much as you are.
 Tell them about SketchCrawl!
 Let’s share this idea with the rest of the globe.
 No borders.

 “No borders.”
 I like that reminder.
 The idea of a global, art-based event always delights me.